Ro27-bit/CP-Questions/README.md

 # Competitive Programming
-Repo to keep track of problems solved from codechef and codeforces.
+Repo to keep track of problems solved from CP Platforms.